Exercise for Type 2 Diabetes

 The trial does not specify if you need to stop taking your current medications, but it excludes participants who are taking certain medications like vasoactive drugs.
 If you're on medications like metformin or GLP-1 agonists, you must have been on them for at least a year to participate.

-Is exercise safe for people with type 2 diabetes?
+What prior data suggests that exercise is safe for people with type 2 diabetes?

 Steven K Malin, PhD